CedricJaeger/KissPwdGen/README.md

 > -- <cite><a href="https://fr.wikipedia.org/wiki/Terre_des_hommes">Terre des hommes</a></cite> d'Antoine de Saint-Exupéry

 ### Why another password generator?
 Most password generators offer way too many unneeded functionalities: customizable charset, password's length, etc. On the other hand, this password generator uses some presets to define a 'strong' password and a 'weak' password.
-Each time the extension is activated it will genreate two passwords, that's all!
+Each time the extension is activated it will generate two passwords, that's all!
 Moreover your password is only 2 clicks away, you just have to copy-paste it!

 ### How are passwords generated?
 Password are generated using the [window.crypto.getRandomValues()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) JavaScript function, which provides a pseudo-random number generator suitable for cryptographic purposes.